Dumidu1212/driving_school_management_system/README.md

-# 🚘 Driving School Management App
+# 🚘 Driving School Management System

 > A mobile-first platform for driving school operations — enabling real-time tracking, instructor management, and student learning flow.
 Built with **Flutter** and powered by **Firebase**, this app simplifies scheduling, training, and fee tracking for both students and instructors.